AneWeber/Daily-Diet-API/README.md

 ## How to try
 - npm install
+- create a .env file using the .env.example as base (*local variables*)
+- npx prisma migrate dev
 - npm run dev
 - Import the Insomnia file into a new Insomnia collection
   - **Create a user:** Update the JSON file with the new user's information.